rohitverma007/30minuteprojects/README.md

 Project 2:

-See index.html
+- Automate commiting after each change and automate the time.
+- Automate adding of projects to the list of projects instead of editing html?
+Maybe make a database or something
--Maybe add autofill this README from index.html in this project as well
+- Maybe add autofill this README from index.html in this project as well
 Status: Not Yet Started

-Rules:
+**Rules:**

-Only 30 minutes allowed!
+1. Only 30 minutes allowed.

-Commit as often as you can to show progress.
+2. Commit as often as you can to show progress.

-README.md can be updated anytime, no other files can be touched outside of the 30 minute window
+3. README.md can be updated anytime (not too often), no other files can be touched outside of the 30 minute window